Every councillor is elected to represent a particular area of the county, but they may also play a specific role in running the council.

 Find out more about Committees.

-- Is elected by the Members of the County Council and becomes Chairman at the County Council Annual General Meeting in May of each year.
-A ceremony is performed prior to the AGM, when the Chain of Office is removed from the out-going Chairman and placed around the neck of the new Chairman.
-The new Chairman is proposed by a member of his/her own party and seconded by a member of the opposition.
-Following the Chain of Office Ceremony, the out-going Chairman unveils a portrait of the incoming Chairman
+- Is elected by the Members of the County Council and becomes Chairman at the County Council Annual Meeting in May of each year.
+A ceremony is performed at the Annual Meeting, when the Chain of Office is removed from the out-going Chairman and placed around the neck of the new Chairman by the Chief Executive.
+The new Chairman is proposed by a member of his/her own party and is often seconded by a member of the opposition.
+Following the Chain of Office Ceremony the Chief Executive unveils a portrait of the incoming Chairman

 - Holds the Office of Chairman for, usually, one year before returning to a position as a backbench Member (unless elected to a Chairman/Vice Chairman position of a Committee)

 - Is the Civic Head of the County Council.
-In this capacity he/she is invited to represent the Council at a large number of functions organised by firms, churches, clubs, schools and many other organisations throughout the County.
-The Chairman also attends many events which are organised by County Council Departments such as the opening of new community homes, schools, youth clubs, and craft exhibitions
+In this capacity he/she is invited to represent the Council at a large number of functions organised by firms, churches, clubs, schools and many other organisations through the County.
+The Chairman also attends many events which are organised by County Council Departments such as the opening of new community homes, schools, youth clubs and craft exhibitions.

 - Is the ‘first citizen’ of the County of Nottinghamshire.